 - Divide and conquer.
 One daunting part of applying to and interviewing for jobs is the large amount of unknown usually associated with a new work environment.
 Do you really have the skills to do the job for which you are applying?
 Meet the challenges you’re facing by identifying your overall task, then breaking it down into small, manageable parts.
 You’re more likely to feel prepared and the confidence this gives you will show.

 - Accept some setbacks.
 At the end of the day, there a million reasons why a company might hire another person for a job you’re interested in that have absolutely nothing to do with you.
 Just like any relationship, the company you’d like to work for brings their own context and experiences to the hiring table, and many of those you just won’t be able to foresee.
 Next time you’re passed up for a job go easy on yourself.
 There are other companies and you’ll find a great place to work.

 - Be proud of who you are.
 You may not have every qualification on your prospective employer’s wish list for the job, but you should know that almost no one will.
 Confidence in yourself goes a long way in projecting ability to your future employer.
-And while you may be sweating your lack of credentials, in entering recovery from an addiction you’ve already gone above and beyond what many people think they can do.
+And while you may be sweating your lack of credentials, in entering recovery from a person with substance use disorderion you’ve already gone above and beyond what many people think they can do.
 Never forget that!